Peakboard/peakboard-templates.github.io/_templates/Script-Writing-To-SQL-Database/en.md

 ---
 layout: article
-title: Writing data to an SQL database
+title: Script example for writing data to an SQL database
 description:
   - This template illustrates how to write data to an SQL Server from your Peakboard Box.
 lang: en